Bert spent 25 years working as a home-improvement and residential construction contractor in central Florida.

-A properly designed and installed drip irrigation system, sometimes called micro or trickle irrigation, dampens areas where a whole-lawn sprinkler system fails to reach effectively.
+A properly designed and installed drip irrigation system (sometimes called micro or trickle irrigation) dampens areas that a whole-lawn sprinkler system fails to reach effectively.
 A drip irrigation system accomplishes this through a series of emitters spaced strategically throughout the target area.
 The type of soil and each plant's individual needs determine the emitter's spacing and water flow.
-Because drip irrigation concentrates water in a selected area, it reduces the water runoff and evaporation problems inherit with a sprinkler system.
-A drip irrigation system's versatility make it a cost-effective and environmentally friendly solution for both homeowner and professional alike.
+Because drip irrigation concentrates water in a selected area, it reduces the water runoff and evaporation problems inherent with a sprinkler system.
+A drip irrigation system's versatility makes it a cost-effective and environmentally friendly solution for both homeowners and professionals alike.

 Drip Irrigation System Design

-Both above- and below-ground applications have different types of emitters available: including drip heads, micro sprayers, drip lines and soaker lines.
+Both above- and below-ground applications have different types of emitters available, including drip heads, micro sprayers, drip lines, and soaker lines.
 Water dribbles from a drip head, soaking the soil around a single plant.
 Micro sprayers throw water into the air like a whole-lawn sprinkler system and can cover several feet in each direction.
 A drip line has evenly spaced ports along its entire length.
-Soaker lines sweat along its entire length.
+Soaker lines sweat along their entire length.
 Drip heads and micro sprayers are measured in GPH, gallons per hour.
-To help match the system's design to the landscaping, manufacturers offer micro sprayers with 90-, 180-, 360- degree and fully adjustable nozzles.
+To help match the system's design to the landscaping, manufacturers offer micro sprayers with 90-, 180-, 360-degree, and fully adjustable nozzles.
 Gardeners often plug multiple types of emitters into a single drip line.
 This lets them water several different plant species, anything from corn to radishes, off of a single line.

 Either buy each part individually or purchase a manufacturer prepackaged drip-irrigation startup kit.
-A basic startup kit contains everything needed for a simple system: including a pressure reducer, 1/2- and 1/4-inch tubing, tubing fittings, and several different emitters.
-Usually a startup kit does not contain a timer.
+A basic startup kit contains everything needed for a simple system, including a pressure reducer, 1/2- and 1/4-inch tubing, tubing fittings, and several different emitters.
+Usually, a startup kit does not contain a timer.
 Many homeowners find that one of the manufacturer's prepackaged drip irrigation startup kits are perfect for their watering needs.
-I started with a kit in my pepper garden.
+I started with a Rain Bird drip irrigation kit in my pepper garden.
 I use an above-ground drip-irrigation system and pots for my plants.
-This way I can move the plants and the irrigation system to the shady areas of my yard during the hot Florida summer and toward the sunny areas in the winter.
-Rain Bird drip irrigation
+This way, I can move the plants and the irrigation system to the shady areas of my yard during the hot Florida summer and toward the sunny areas in the winter.

 Installing a Drip Irrigation System

-Position the drip irrigation system's timer, if used, against the water-source.
+Position the drip irrigation system's timer, if used, against the water source.
 Hold the timer's readout screen in the appropriate position and tighten the timer's intake port.
-Screw the female end of the backflow devise, when necessary, onto the timer's male port.
+Screw the female end of the backflow device, when necessary, onto the timer's male port.
 Connect the pressure reducer and the tubing adapter.
 Fully tighten each connection.